 3. Even with the new ignition switch, the mower will not start.
 Why?

-You have changed the switch, but still, the mower would not start.
+You have changed the switch, but the mower still will not start.
 There can be two situations.

 The second scenario is that any terminal of the main component, such as the battery, ground, Solenoid, or starter motor, is very corroded and does not finely pass current.

 Ignition switches are not prone to malfunction, but they can always fail.
-If this happens, they may become unfunctional, and the lawnmower can not be started or can not be turned off.
-A proper approach to installing replacement of equipment is necessary.
+If this happens, they may become unfunctional, and the lawnmower can not be started or turned off.
+A proper approach to installing replacement equipment is necessary.
 To know the exact problem, you need to diagnose the issue first.

 Interpreting Ignition Switch Labels